PCRuniversum/RDML/inst/RDMLedit/md/help.md

 # Melting
 Access raw melting curves.
 To view one (or more) curve, click on curve at the table with curves description.
 To view all curves again -- deselect descriptions. *Curves are not preprocessed or editable!*

+# Further information and R packages
+The rdmlEdit function can be used to manage qPCR data.
+However, there are further R packages which can be used to [preprocess raw data](http://bioinformatics.oxfordjournals.org/content/31/17/2900.abstract?sid=4ffb7460-48ba-4d30-ac07-edf378d5fa2a), [analyze qPCR and melting curve data](http://bioinformatics.oxfordjournals.org/content/24/13/1549.abstract?sid=8fd4cf5d-1eea-4139-8ee7-038684a4f561), [impute missing values](http://bioinformatics.oxfordjournals.org/content/30/16/2310.full) or perform [gene expression analysis](http://bioinformatics.oxfordjournals.org/content/30/17/2494.abstract?sid=1515517d-e09e-4631-8816-f74afb6f0cdd).
+More information can be found in [dedicated studies](https://journal.r-project.org/archive/2015-1/rodiger-burdukiewicz-blagodatskikh-etal.pdf).
+Quality management of qPCR data is an important aspect of the whole analysis pipeline.
+For example the preprocessing by [smoothing](http://clinchem.aaccjnls.org/content/61/2/379) can alter the Cq value and estimates of the amplification efficiency.
+Moreover, selected qPCR devices introduce a systematic [periodicity](http://www.nature.com/articles/srep38951) into the Cq data which can be tested by an indepentent [Periodicity shiny GUI](http://www.smorfland.uni.wroc.pl/shiny/period_app/).